Budget Consultation Meeting

 - Graduation awards and bursaries

 - The University and College Information Program

 Secondary Principals are extremely appreciative of the computer allocation support.
-Funds provided this year have been very helpful to meet demands on funding for technology and to close any gaps from years where this allocation was not available.
+Funds this year have been very helpful in continuing to keep abreast of the demands on funding for technology and to close any gaps from years where this allocation was not available.
 Continuation of this funding at the current level is invaluable to school planning for maintenance and renewal of our computer hardware, software and licensing requirements to meet student programming needs.
-In particular this funding allows schools to improve student access to assistive technology.

 Gymnasium Inspections and Repairs